badal-io/terraform-google-serviceAccount/README.md

 - Setting IAM Permissions as a Resource usecase (for identity set IAM at Project Level)
 - Ability to generate key (**Security Risk**: Understand risks and risk mitigation strategies before utilizing this feature)

-## Prerequisite
-This module uses docker to flatten IAM permissions passed down to module.
-Ensure that you have docker installed as it uses [terraform-flatten](https://hub.docker.com/r/muvaki/terraform-flatten) image to flatten the IAM Map.
-Information about the image can be found [here](https://github.com/muvaki/terraform-flatten)

 ## Usage
 Example folder covers how to Provision service account and set permissions and also how to generate keys.
 Most basic config: